 After all, they don’t have to worry about their spouse going broke once they’re gone.
 It’s important to note, however, that there are several reasons that single individuals should seriously consider taking out at least a small policy.

 If you’re single, you might assume that you don’t need life insurance coverage, in some cases, that’s true.
-In other cases, that could be one of the worst mistakes that you make.
+In other cases, you couldn’t be more wrong.

 Many young and single individuals don’t think much into the future when it comes to their personal finances.
 Even more important to point out, however, is that some of these young people don’t realize that they likely one day will have a family.
 This is why it’s important for a person to buy a life insurance policy while they’re still young.
 Policy costs, with any type of insurance, will go up as risk increases.
 There’s no doubt that a 25-year-old bachelor will seem much less risky than a 35-year-old father of two.
 This is why locking in a good rate at a young age is imperative.